Vietnam.vn - Nền tảng quảng bá Việt Nam

 Government officials also described the result as a “great victory” for Mr Mitsotakis.

-According to tradition, after the official results are in, President Katerina Sakellaropoulou will allow Kyriakos Mitsotakis three days to discuss the formation of a coalition government.
+According to tradition, after the official results are announced, President Katerina Sakellaropoulou will allow Kyriakos Mitsotakis three days to discuss the formation of a coalition government.
 However, officials close to him said he wants to enter a new round of elections, scheduled for early July, to seek a majority government.

 Source